sarikasingh30/code_skiller_CB/googleOauth/passport_google_oauth2.0/theory/README.md

     - The *passport.use()* method registers the Google OAuth strategy.
     - *passport.serializeUser()* and *passport.deserializeUser()* are used to manage user data in sessions effectively.

+## Prerequisites
+1. **Node.js Basics** - Basic understanding of Node.js and its asynchronous programming model.
+2. **Express.js Fundamentals** - Familiarity with creating servers and managing routes using Express.js.
+3. **Working with MongoDB** - Knowledge of MongoDB and connecting to it with Mongoose.
+4. **HTML and EJS** - Ability to create and render HTML templates using EJS.
+5. **Authentication Concepts** - Understanding of user authentication and session management.

 ## Steps for Google OAuth Integration
 We will use Node.js and Google API to enable secure user authentication and data access through Google OAuth.